kettanaito/react-advanced-form/README.md

 }
 ```

-Read the [Official documentation](https://kettanaito.gitbooks.io/react-advanced-form) for more info on components, methods and examples of their usage.
+Read the [Official documentation](https://kettanaito.gitbooks.io/react-advanced-form) for more information on components, methods and usage examples.

 ## Contributing
 Any of your contributions are highly appreciated.
 Please read the [Contribution guidelines](./docs/developers/contributing.md) before contributing to the library.
 Moreover, development isn't the only way to contribute, there are [many more](./docs/developers/contributing.md#other-contributions).